The Ancestry of Hannah Strader

 The reason the Eveland clan eventually became substantial in number is because those who did found families tended to create huge ones.
 George Washington Eveland sired eleven kids with his second wife, making him father of twelve counting Leo.
 Millard and Lucinda’s son James had thirteen children with his wife Mary Julia Styer.
 A strikingly large fraction of the greater clan is doubly related due to marriages of cousins or multiple unions within the same two families, a la the pattern shown among the Starrs and Weitzels, Straders and Frames, et al. Not only was there the union of David Francis Eveland and Anna Black, but soon after James Eveland (Margaret’s fifthborn son) married his bride Iva Mae Hiserote in 1888, his niece Anna Isabel Eveland (daughter of Millard) married Iva’s brother Charles Hiserote.
 In the Twentieth Century, a number of members of the Eveland/Styer branch married members of the same Allen clan in Idaho.

 Daniel Strader worked for Nathaniel Martin as a young man, and while doing so boarded with Hannah and Nathaniel.
 He was no doubt a welcome presence during the 1858 episode of insanity that incapacitated Nathaniel for a time.
 Daniel married Sarah Jane Mace 16 August 1862.
 The wedding took place four days after he had enlisted in the Union Army (obviously before he reported for duty).
 He served in the 31st Regiment, Wisconsin Infantry and died in the war, perhaps of an infected wound, at Columbus, Hickman County, KY.
 His date of death was 29 July 1863.
 He is credited with having sired Harriet Almetta Strader, who supposedly was born 14 January 1864.
 Chances are this date is wrong and the year should be 1863, meaning that Sarah was a pregnant bride.
 If the birth year of 1864 is correct, it implies Daniel obtained a furlough in the late spring of 1863 or that Sarah was able to visit him.
 By the time of the birth or shortly after Sarah moved back to her birth home in Muskinghum County, OH and soon went on to Poweshiek County, IA, where she would spend the rest of her long life, dying in 1922.
 In 1869 she married Levi Walker Ferneau, settled with him on a farm near the town of Montezuma, and produced six children with him in addition to raising Hattie.
 (Shown at right is Sarah’s gravemarker at the Oddfellows Cemetery in Montezuma, OH.)
 Because Hattie was never a part of the lives of the Straders of Green County, her existence is not mentioned in any of the original early and mid-20th Century genealogical notes made by Hannah’s descendants or her sisters’ descendants -- the notes that were so central in the creation of this essay.
 Hattie had to be rediscovered in a genealogy posted on the internet.
-This forgotten-kin aspect is somewhat of an irony because Hattie survived until 1951, making her the next-to-last grandchild of Jacob Strader and Rachel Starr to pass away.
-(The very last to go was George Washington Eveland, himself another near-forgotten grandchild.)
+This forgotten-kin aspect is somewhat of an irony because Hattie did not die until 1951, meaning she survived to a later calendar date than any grandchild of Jacob Strader and Rachel Starr except two who made it to the late 1950s -- George Washington Eveland (himself another near-forgotten grandchild) and Bessie R. Strader.
 Whereas at one time Daniel Strader’s line was thought to have been extinguished before it had the chance to be founded, the list of his known descendants is now substantial and some are presumed to be alive today, springing from the five children Hattie had with first husband James Oliver Briney.

 Finally on 23 February 1878, John wed Henrietta E. Harris of Sturgis, St. Joseph County, MI.
-At thirty-four years old, Etta was not a young bride -- she would be referred to as an “old maid school teacher” by Juliette Savage in the 1947 letter -- but she was young enough to bear John two more children in the first half of the 1880s, Bessie R. Strader (middle name probably Rachel) and John Stanley Strader.
+At thirty-four years old, Etta was not a young bride -- she would be referred to as an “old maid school teacher” by Juliette Savage in the 1947 letter -- but she was young enough to bear John two more children, Bessie R. Strader (middle name probably Rachel), born 10 May 1881, and John Stanley Strader, born in May, 1884.